mcarla/ufo/README.md

 * -cl-mad-enable
 * -cl-single-precision-constant

-The latter is removed when switching to 64 bit variables (when the flag **DOUBLE_PRECISION:** is set).
+The latter is removed when switching to 64 bit variables (when the flag **DOUBLE_PRECISION** is set).
 The default options can be changed by setting the string: `ufo.DEFAULT_CL_OPTIONS`